Ye Olde Cheshire Cheese: Literary associations

 The founding meeting of the Medical Journalists' Association took place at the 'Cheese' on 1 February 1967.
 At that time, health journalism was in its infancy, and medical doctors who wrote articles under their own name could be reported to the General Medical Council.
 From an initial membership of 48, the MJA now represents around 500 journalists, broadcasters and editors.

 Alexander Theroux's story "An English Railroad" is set in the Cheshire Cheese.

 For around 40 years, Ye Olde Cheshire Cheese was associated with an African grey parrot named Polly.
-The bird lived in the bar area and was a prolific talker, known to shout out patrons favorite drink orders when they arrived on the premises.
+The bird lived in the bar area and was a prolific talker, known to shout out patrons favourite drink orders when they arrived on the premises.
 Famous for expletive laden outbursts, Polly was particularly adept at mimicking the popping sound of Champagne corks.
-Because of the pubs location near Fleet Street, events surrounding Polly became newsworthy local lore.
+Because of the pub's location near Fleet Street, events surrounding Polly became newsworthy local lore.
 When Polly died in 1926, around 200 newspapers across the world wrote obituaries, and the passing was announced on the radio.
-Polly was taxidermied and placed under a glass dome overlooking the bar, where it remains to this day.2LO.
+Polly was taxidermied and placed under a glass dome overlooking the bar, where it remains to this day.

 In 1962, the pub gave the Museum of London a number of sexually explicit erotic plaster of Paris tiles recovered from an upper room.
 These tiles strongly suggest that the room was used as a brothel in the mid-eighteenth century.